Ontario's OHIP Card: The Definitive Guide

 If you need to replace an expired OHIP card you must visit your nearest ServiceOntario centre along with original documents proving your identity and residency in Ontario.

 Remember that OHIP is not comprehensive, you can still have to pay significant costs out of pocket for prescriptions, dental and vision care or a private hospital stay.
-A private supplemental plan on top of the Ontario Health Insurance Plan can ensure you are provided with full coverage for the services you need.
-For a personalized quote in just seconds, try our free health insurance comparison tool.
+A private supplemental plan can ensure you are provided with full coverage for the services you need.
+You could use our comparator tool below and get personalised quotes from the Canada's best health and dental insurances in seconds.

 How do I change the address on my OHIP card?

 If you have moved or are considering moving, you will be required to change the address of your OHIP card within 30 days of your move.
-Making sure that your address is updated will help to ensure that you receive important information regarding your OHIP card and health insurance.
+Making sure that your address is updated will help to ensure that you receive important information regarding your health insurance.

-Your address can be updated in the following ways:
+Your OHIP card change of address can be done in the following ways:

 • Submit a letter: You can submit a letter to your local ServiceOntario centre with the following information: